-- 12.1.
-The following procedures enable members of the public to submit questions, make statements and present petitions at ordinary meetings of the Council, Cabinet, Committees and Sub-Committees. - 12.2.
+- 13.1.
+The following procedures enable members of the public to submit questions, make statements and present petitions at ordinary meetings of the Council, Cabinet, Committees and Sub-Committees. - 13.2.
 The time for questions, statements and petitions from members of the public shall normally commence immediately after the item 'Declarations of Interest' on the agenda for the meeting and shall be restricted to a total of 15 minutes, although, at the discretion of the Chair of the Council or the Chair of the meeting, this time may be extended.
-Where a question to which an answer is to be given is not reached within the time limit, a written answer shall be provided to the questioner within two working days of the meeting and a copy e-mailed to all Councillors. - 12.3.
-This procedure does not apply to Planning Committee, Licensing Committee or Appeals Committee.
-Separate protocols establish the arrangements for public representations at Planning and Licensing Committees.
-Such protocols are reviewed and approved by the respective committee, included within Part 6 of the Constitution and published on the website.
+Where a question to which an answer is to be given is not reached within the time limit, a written answer shall be provided to the questioner within two working days of the meeting and a copy e-mailed to all Councillors. - 13.3.
+This procedure does not apply to Planning Committees, Licensing Committee, Appeals Committee or the Transportation Advisotry Group.
+In so far as the law allows, each of those Committees and Groups may adopt one or more protocols / codes for establishing the arrangements and proceedings regarding any public representation at the Group, Committee or any of its Sub-Committees. - 13.3.1.
+Any such protocol / code may be reviewed, modified, cancelled and replaced by the respective Committee or Group.
+The current version of any such protocol will be included within Part 6 of the Constitution and published on the Council's website.